aaman-ee/RoboND/Third Project Submission/writeup_template.md

 detected_objects_labels.append(label)
 ```

-Each detected object along with its label and its point cloud is parsed as a ROS message and `pr2_mover(detected_objects)` is finally used.
+Each detected object along with its label and its point cloud is parsed as a ROS message and `pr2_mover(detected_objects)` is finally used to compare with the pick list, and calculate the centroid of each detected object for correct grasping.

 ## Results